as791/Adversarial-Example-Attack-and-Defense/README.md

 ## Results
-Applied the discussed attack methods and defense using MNIST dataset using LeNet-5 architecture inspired model (different from actual hyperparameter settings) for MNIST.
+Applied the attack methods and defense uaing MNIST dataset on the model based on https://github.com/pytorch/examples/blob/master/mnist/

 ###